ConnectedLib/course-in-a-box/modules/designing-connected-learning-services/_posts/2001-02-01-logic-models.md

 ### Outputs

-When thinking about outputs you’ll start to make decisions about various program or service factors.
+When thinking about outputs, you’ll start to make decisions about various program or service factors.
 For example:
 - If you think the best way to reach outcomes is through a program, what type of program will that be?
-To reach the outcome do you need to host a multi-part series?
+To reach the outcome, do you need to host a multi-part series?
 Will you be able to reach your outcomes through a one-off program?
 Will your outcomes be reachable through passive programming?
-- To build the program will you create lesson plans and/or a curriculum?
-If so then those lesson plans or curriculum become a part of your outputs?
+- To build the program, will you create lesson plans and/or a curriculum?
+If so, will those lesson plans or curriculum become a part of your outputs?
-- For your service will you need to update or create new policies?
+- For your service, will you need to update or create new policies?
 That is an output that you will want to add to your logic model.
 - What types of materials will you produce to recruit and promote the program or service?
-Wil there be a website or web pages, will you create social media posts, are there podcasts that will be a part of the output.
-Those too go into the logic model.
+Will there be a website or web pages?
+Will you create social media posts?
+Are there podcasts that will be a part of the output?
+Those go into the logic model.
 - Is training of volunteers or mentors/coaches a part of what you will need to design?
-If so, that too is an output for your logic model.
+If so, that, too, is an output for your logic model.

-Keep in mind that the design and development of the outputs and activities should be done with community stakeholders, members, and teens.
+Keep in mind that the design and development of the outputs and activities should be done with community stakeholders, other community members, and teens.
 (See later in this module for information on how to embed a participatory design process into your design of activities to reach your outcomes.)

 <div class="callout videos" markdown="1">